Undergraduate On-Campus Open Day at Swansea University - Singleton Park Campus and Bay Campus - 13 June 2026

 Swansea

-In Year 1, you will typically study areas including: Chemical Thinking, Chemical Reactions, Structure and Bonding.
+In Year 1, you will typically study areas including: Chemical Thinking; Structure and Bonding 1; Chemical Reactions 1; Chemical Practice; Structure and Bonding 2; Chemical Reactions 2.

-In Year 2, you will typically study areas including: Further Inorganic Chemistry, Further Organic Chemistry, Further Physical Chemistry, Professional Development and Career Planning.
+In Year 2, you will typically study areas including: Further Inorganic Chemistry; Further Physical Chemistry; Further Organic Chemistry; Analytical Chemistry; Professional Development and Career Planning; Biological and Medicinal Chemistry; Computational and Theoretical Chemistry.

-In Year 4, you will typically study areas including: Advanced Topics in Organic, Biological and Medicinal Chemistry, Advanced Topics in Physical, Instrumental and Analytical Chemistry, Advanced Topics in Inorganic and Materials Chemistry.
-You also undertake a Chemistry Project.
+In Year 4, you will typically study areas including: Advanced Topics in Organic, Biological and Medicinal Chemistry; Advanced Topics in Inorganic and Materials Chemistry; Advanced Topics in Physical, Instrumental and Analytical Chemistry; Chemistry Project; Integrated Topics in Chemistry.

 Students will be taught through a combination of lectures, tutorials, seminars and discussion groups, supported by practical classes and field courses.
 Students will be assessed through a variety of methods, including examinations, coursework and a practical research project.
 The structure of the degree follows the same pattern as the BSc Chemistry but Year 3 will be dedicated to the industrial placement.